 By: Julie Keating

 Believed to have originated in Southern Europe, the fennel plant is an herb with a very distinct and savory fragrance.
-Though it is grown in the wild, it is also cultivated and sold around the world.
+It is grown in the wild, and cultivated and sold around the world.
 The fennel plant has three parts that are edible; the root, the bulb and the feathery-leaved top.
 It looks similar to a carrot in the ground, but when it begins to mature, whitish-yellow blossoms appear.

 History of Fennel

 Throughout history, ancient cultures have used fennel for medicinal therapies for everything from conjunctivitis and eye infections to promote healthy flow of breast milk.
 It’s a popular essential oil that relieves stomach discomfort, and also ground into tea to alleviate insect bites, soothe sore throats and treat symptoms of food poisoning.